 At a June 17 board meeting, City Attorney John Shockley recommended Awake Lounge’s license not be renewed, and a letter was sent to owner Ritchell Aboah telling her that her application for license renewal was denied.

 In addition to the complaints against the bar, Aboah had also missed the deadline to reapply for renewal.

-She submitted a letter of appeal to Shockley on June 27 that acknowledged the inconvenience that the noise generated by Awake Lounge had caused nearby residents and the West Fargo Fire Department.
+She submitted a letter of appeal to Shockley on June 27 that acknowledged the inconvenience that the noise generated by Awake Lounge had caused nearby residents.

 She explained that the bar was in the process of converting to a restaurant specializing in African and Caribbean cuisine.

 “If our liquor license will not be renewed, we will not be able to compete with the other excellent restaurants in West Fargo.
 Our restaurant will not be able to stay afloat or make a profit.
 This will cause us extreme financial hardship and may force us into bankruptcy,” Aboah wrote.